-• As AI evolves, it will interact with and influence our world in ways that are unexpected, some for the better and some for the worse.
-Over the past several years, it has become clear that machine learning methods have the potential to embed the biases that arise in society into their resulting models, such as the systemic discrimination and subjugation of certain populations.

-13.00 Lunch

-p.m.
-14.00 A Roadmap for AI and Science
+A Roadmap for AI and Science Plenary discussion

-14.30 Plenary discussion Breakout Sessions

-Notes To succeed in the Nobel Turing Challenge do we need AGI?
-What are appropriate intermediate grand challenges?
-This would require novel AI research in areas such as harnessing sophisticated scientific knowledge, mastering advanced scientific processes and methods, and proficiency in scientific communication and collaboration.
-AI scientists are much more easily multiplied than human scientists.
+- To succeed in the Nobel Turing Challenge do we need AGI? - What are appropriate intermediate grand challenges? - This would require novel AI research in areas such as harnessing sophisticated scientific knowledge, mastering advanced scientific processes and methods, and proficiency in scientific communication and collaboration. - Al scientists are much more easily multiplied than human scientists.
 It is also potentially much easier to make them fully collaborate with each other.
-With AI scientists it is possible to completely capture and digitally curate all aspects of the scientific process: background theories, hypotheses, motivation for experiments, results, conclusions, etc. This formalisation would enable AI scientists physically on different continents to instantly communicate and collaborate, similar to the vision of self-driving cars.
-A Prize?
+With Al scientists it is possible to completely capture and digitally curate all aspects of the scientific process: background theories, hypotheses, motivation for experiments, results, conclusions, etc. This formalisation would enable Al scientists physically on different continents to instantly communicate and collaborate, similar to the vision of self-driving cars.

+• A Prize?

 The most famous and prestigious prizes in science are the Nobel prizes.
-These are exclusively for human scientific prize exclusively for AI systems: an annual scientific prize exclusively for AI systems: an annual prize for the AI system that made the most important discovery or invention in a field of science Raise the profile of the Challenge.
+These are exclusively for human scientists: Alfred Nobel's will refers to 'persons' making discoveries and inventions.

+I suggest an annual scientific prize exclusively for AI systems: an annual prize for the AI system that made the most important discovery or invention in a field of science

+Raise the profile of the Challenge.

 It might be possible to get money for this from a large company or a foundation such as the Schmidt.
 Over time the quality of science may overtake that of the Nobel prize.

 The Nobel Turing Grand Challenge will be met when the AI prize is awarded to research that is recognised to be equal or better than that of the Nobel prize.

-15.00 Coffee Break

-15.15 The Nobel-Turing Federation Plenary discussion

-Notes